kwur/new-kwur-site/_posts/2008-10-27-cmj-day-2-i-probably-should-have-invested-in-earplugs-kenny.md

 ---
 <div class="pf-content">
   <p>
-    It has occurred to me that perhaps not all of you readers know exactly what CMJ is, so I&#8217;ll direct you <a href="http://en.wikipedia.org/wiki/CMJ_Music_Marathon">here</a> for all the pertinent background info.
+    It has occurred to me that perhaps not all of you readers know exactly what CMJ is, so I’ll direct you <a href="http://en.wikipedia.org/wiki/CMJ_Music_Marathon">here</a> for all the pertinent background info.
   </p>

   <p>
     In any case, we began Day 2 with a quick(ish) visit to the WFMU Record Fair.
 Afterward, we headed over to Music Hall of Williamsburg to catch the AAM showcase.
-Here&#8217;s the breakdown:
+Here’s the breakdown:
   </p>

   <p>